GaloisInc/crucible/README.md

- * **`crucible`** provides the core Crucible definitions, the symbolic simulator, the `SimpleBackend` formula representation, interfaces between `SimpleBackend` and SMT solvers, and LLVM and MATLAB to Crucible translators.
+ * **`crucible`** provides the core Crucible definitions, the symbolic simulator, the `SimpleBackend` formula representation, interfaces between `SimpleBackend` and SMT solvers, and an LLVM-to-Crucible translator.
  * **`crucible-abc`** provides functionality for generating ABC networks from `SimpleBackend` expressions.
  * **`crucible-blt`** provides functionality for generating